michaelts1/Betaburlogin/readme.md

 ###### Notes:
 1. This addon Requires Container Tabs.
-2. Currently, No documentation is available.
+2. For now, you will probably have to edit the code to be able to use it for your alts.
+No documentation is available, sorry.
 3. Editing the code to run this addon on the live server will get you banned.